 Abstract.
-We report on the development, characterization, and field deployment of a fast time response sensor for measuring ozone (O3) and nitrogen dioxide (NO2) concentrations utilizing chemical ionization time-of-flight mass spectrometry (CI-ToFMS) with oxygen anion (0^-2) reagent ion chemistry.
-We demonstrate that the oxygen anion chemical ionization mass spectrometer (Ox-CIMS) is highly sensitive to both O3 (180 ions s-1 pptv-1) and NO2 (97 ions s-1 pptv-1), corresponding to detection limits (3 σ , 1 s averages) of 13 and 9.9 pptv, respectively.
+We report on the development, characterization, and field deployment of a fast-time-response sensor for measuring ozone (O_3) and nitrogen dioxide (NO_2) concentrations utilizing chemical ionization time-of-flight mass spectrometry (CI-ToFMS) with oxygen anion (O_2^-) reagent ion chemistry.
+We demonstrate that the oxygen anion chemical ionization mass spectrometer (Ox-CIMS) is highly sensitive to both O_3 (180 counts s-1 pptv-1) and NO2 (97 counts s-1 pptv-1), corresponding to detection limits $(3\sigma, 1 \text{ s averages})$ of 13 and 9.9 pptv, respectively.
 In both cases, the detection threshold is limited by the magnitude and variability in the background determination.
 The short-term precision (1 s averages) is better than 0.3% at 10 ppbv O3 and 4% at 10 pptv NO2.
 We demonstrate that the sensitivity of the O3 measurement to fluctuations in ambient water vapor and carbon dioxide is negligible for typical conditions encountered in the troposphere.
-The application of the Ox-CIMS to the measurement of O3 vertical fluxes over the coastal ocean, via eddy covariance (EC), was tested during summer 2018 at Scripps Pier, La Jolla CA. The observed mean ozone deposition velocity ($v_d(O_3)$) was 0.011 cm s-1 with a campaign ensemble limit of detection (LOD) of 0.0042 cm s-1 at the 95% confidence level, from each 27-minute sampling period LOD.
-The campaign mean and one standard deviation range of O_3 mixing ratios were 38.9 ± 12.3 ppbv.
-Several fast ozone titration events from local NO emissions were sampled where unit conversion of O3 to NO2 was observed, highlighting instrument utility as a total odd oxygen ($O_x = O_3 + NO_2$) sensor.
+The application of the Ox-CIMS to the measurement of O3 vertical fluxes over the coastal ocean, via eddy covariance (EC), was tested during the summer of 2018 at Scripps Pier, La Jolla, CA. The observed mean ozone deposition velocity $(v_d(O_3))$ was 0.013 cm s-1 with a campaign ensemble limit of detection (LOD) of 0.0027 cm s^{-1} at the 95 % confidence level, from each 27 min sampling period LOD.
+The campaign mean and 1 standard deviation range of O3 mixing ratios was 41.2 ± 10.1 ppbv.
+Several fast ozone titration events from local NO emissions were sampled where unit conversion of O3 to NO2 was observed, highlighting instrument utility as a total odd-oxygen $(O_x = O_3 + NO_2)$ sensor.
 The demonstrated precision, sensitivity, and time resolution of this instrument highlight its potential for direct measurements of O3 ocean-atmosphere and biosphere-atmosphere exchange from both stationary and mobile sampling platforms.